Payoff landscapes and the robustness of selfish optimization in iterated games: Methods and results

 Moving forward, one might hope to improve the learning rule by adding noise, rather than deterministically following the payoff gradient.
 Preliminary simulations suggest that noisier procedures are, on the whole, more successful at finding global optima.
 However, significant room for improvement remains and the same qualitative issues arise as in the deterministic case.
 For these simulations, the learning rule we use is local random search (LRS), which is defined as follows.
 The selfish player $Y$ first samples a new strategy by choosing each coordinate $i$ uniformly in the interval $\left(q_{i}-\varepsilon ,q_{i}+\varepsilon\right)$ for small $\varepsilon >0$, truncating at $0$ and $1$ so that the sampled strategy remains viable.
 If this strategy yields a higher payoff, $Y$ switches to the new strategy.
 (In practice, we need the difference in payoffs from the old strategy to the new strategy to be greater than $10^{-15}$ in order to detect this payoff increase.)
 A larger sampling neighborhood corresponds to more noise.
 Given the stochasticity of sampling with LRS, this projected strategy is sometimes $\left(1,1,0,0\right)$, at which the Markov stationary distribution is not unique (a problem we do not encounter with PGA updating).
 We avoid this issue by using a discounting factor of $\lambda = 0.9999 < 1$ to approximate an iterated game with infinite time horizon.
 We consider the optimization process to have terminated when there has been no update in $10^{4}$ steps.

 For $100$ general memory-one strategies $\mathbf{p}$ of $X$, each of which was previously found to result in multiple endpoints when $Y$ uses PGA, we consider the performance of LRS with increasing amounts of noise.
 We use ten equally-spaced values of $\varepsilon$ from $10^{-2}$ to $0.5$ (inclusive).
 For each $\mathbf{p}$, we run LRS for all ten values of $\varepsilon$ on a set of $1{,}000$ initial $Y$ strategies.
-Our performance metric for each $\varepsilon$ is the expected payoff $\left<\pi_{Y}\right>_{Y}$ averaged over all $1{,}000$ runs of $Y$.
-We find that $\approx 49\%$ of noise increments (increasing $\varepsilon$ by $\left(0.5-10^{-2}\right) /9$) result in higher values of $\left<\pi_{Y}\right>_{Y}$, while $\approx 51\%$ result in a non-positive change.
+Our performance metric for each $\varepsilon$ is the expected payoff $\left<\pi_{Y}\right>_{Y}$, averaged over all $1{,}000$ runs of $Y$.

+For each strategy, we thus increase the amount of noise, represented by $\varepsilon$, by $\left(0.5-10^{-2}\right) /9$ a total of nine times.
+Across all $100$ strategies for $X$, this results in $900$ total noise increments.
+We find that $\approx 49\%$ of these noise increments result in higher values of $\left<\pi_{Y}\right>_{Y}$, while $\approx 51\%$ result in a non-positive change.
 Approximately $16\%$ of noise increments actually decrease $\left<\pi_{Y}\right>_{Y}$.
 This negative behavior is not restricted to a few strategies of $X$ with ``bad'' payoff landscapes; $55\%$ of $X$'s strategies show one or two instances of $\left<\pi_{Y}\right>_{Y}$ decreasing with a noise increment, while $22\%$ of $X$'s strategies show three or more instances of this pathology.
 Therefore, while noise statistically improves performance overall, this cannot be guaranteed in individual cases and the reliability of optimization is not significantly improved by LRS.